-It appears to me that the union of the states, and consequently the permanency of the Government depend under Providence upon his Life.
-At this early day when neither our Finances are arranged nor our Government sufficiently cemented to promise duration, His death would I fear have had most disastrous consequences.
-I feared a thousand things which I pray I never may be called to experience.
-Most assuredly I do not wish for the highest Post.289
+He has been in a most dangerous state, and for two or three days [I a]ssure you I was most unhappy.
+I dreaded his death from a cause that few persons, and only those who know me best would believe. it appears to me that the union of the states, and concequently the permanancy of the Government depend under Providence upon his Life. at this early day when neither our Finances are arranged nor our Government Sufficiently cemented to promise duration, His death would I fear have had most disasterous Concequences.
+I feard a thousand things which I pray, I never may be calld to experience most assuredly I do not wish for the highest Post.

 When the capital was moved to Philadelphia in the fall of 1790, Abigail did not relish the idea.
-She hated boxing-up all of their belongings once again.
-She dreaded the idea of establishing "another new set of company, to form new acquaintances, to make and receive a hundred ceremonious visits, not one of ten from which I shall derive any pleasure or satisfaction."
+She hated boxingup all of their belongings once again.
+She dreaded the idea of establishing "an other new set of company, to form new acquaintances to make and receive a hundred ceremonious visits, not one of ten from which I shall derive any pleasure or satisfaction."
 She had become comfortable at Richmond Hill, and the thought of leaving Nabby and the grandchildren was "painfull."
 The ninety-mile journey seemed "like a mountain & three Ferries to cross."
-291

 The trip to Philadelphia occurred at a bad time when Abigail was very sick.
 They traveled fewer than twenty miles a day and arrived in five days.
 The brick house at Bush Hill two and a half miles outside of Philadelphia had been unoccupied for four years.
 It needed a thorough cleaning and airing, but soon became comfortable.
-Abigail was told that for eight months of the year "this place is delicious," but the roads were bad in the winter.292 Within a few months, however, the inconvenience of Bush Hill became apparent
+Abigail was told that for eight months of the year "this place is delicious," but the roads were bad in the winter.
+Within a few months, however, the inconvenience of Bush Hill became apparent

-^{289.} AA to Mary Cranch, New York, May 30, 1790, New Letters, 49.
-290. AA to Mary Cranch, New York, October 3 and 10, 1790, New Letters, 59, 60.
+297. AA to Mary Cranch, New York, May 30, 1790, AFC, IX, 62.

-^{291.} AA to Mary Cranch, New York, October 25, 1790, New Letters, 63.
+298. AA to Mary Cranch, New York, October 3 and 10, 1790, AFC, IX, 127, 130.